openSUSE/people/sources/2011-06-23-christos-bountalis.md

 Well I am about to continue my studies towards obtaining a master degree in Artificial Intelligence, so if i would win i would use the money for my expenses.
 I will stay in openSUSE anyway, my stickers with gecko in all my computers can guarantee it.

-**If traveling through time was possible â€” when would we be most likely to meet you?**
+**If traveling through time was possible.
+When would we be most likely to meet you?**

 In 60s-70s-80s best music ever!